vacp2p/rfc/content/docs/rfcs/13/README.md

 RPC call to respond to a HistoryQuery call.
 - The `messages` field MUST contain the messages found, these are [`WakuMessage`] types as defined in the corresponding [specification](./waku-message.md).
 - `PagingInfo`  holds the paging information based on which the querying node can resume its further history queries.
-  The `pageSize` indicates the number of returned waku messages (i.e., the number of messages included in the `messages` field of `HistoryResponse`).
+  The `pageSize` indicates the number of returned Waku messages (i.e., the number of messages included in the `messages` field of `HistoryResponse`).
   The `direction` is the same direction as in the corresponding `HistoryQuery`.
   In the forward pagination, the `cursor` holds the `Index` of the last message in the `HistoryResponse` `messages` (and the first message in the backward paging).
+  Regardless of the paging direction, the retrieved `messages` are always sorted in ascending order based on their timestamp as explained in the [sorting messages](#sorting-messages) section, that is, from the oldest to the most recent.
-  The requester shall embed the returned  `cursor` inside its next `HistoryQuery` to retrieve the next page of the waku messages.
+  The requester shall embed the returned  `cursor` inside its next `HistoryQuery` to retrieve the next page of the Waku messages.
   The  `cursor` obtained from one node SHOULD NOT be used in a request to another node because the result MAY be different.
 - The `error` field contains information about any error that has occurred while processing the corresponding `HistoryQuery`.
   `NONE` stands for no error.
 This is also the default value.